TFP / TFCD Tips for Models & Photographers

 If a HMUA is involved in the shoot, clarify if you need to turn up in your naked face.

 Most professional makeup artists would want to start everything by themselves.
 Everyone has different skin tone and thus the foundation may need to be mixed.
 You don't want to waste time removing your makeup after you meet up with the makeup artist.
 Nevertheless, just clarify with the makeup artist before the shoot in case she forgets to inform you.

 Keep at least a friend updated about the shoot with the photographer's contact details

 You can just let a friend know about the shoot, including the time and location.
 During any break, drop a text to keep the person updated, especially if you are not close with the photographer.
 However, note that it's very annoying when a model starts hogging onto the phone like hating to go back to shoot.
 When the HMUA is helping you with the makeup, using the phone may also be quite irritating.

-The photographer should not touch you at any point of time.
+The photographer should not touch you at any point of time without seeking permission.

 There are stories of photographers trying to "adjust" the postures of the models.
-This is very subjective but I would stand by my principles of not touching my model.
-Of course, by not touching, it may take longer time to guide the model into the correct poses.
+This is very subjective but I would stand by my principles of not touching my models, especially when it comes to sensual themes.
+Of course, by not having any body contact, it may take longer time to guide the model into the correct poses.
 I have to give up some poses at times when the models cannot understand even after demonstrating to them.